porres/pd-psycho/README.md

 * Installing with pdlibbuilder

-go to the pd-else folder and use "objectsdir" to set a relative path for your build, something like:
+go to the pd-psycho folder and use "objectsdir" to set a relative path for your build, something like:

-<pre>make install objectsdir=../else-build</pre>
+<pre>make install objectsdir=../psycho-build</pre>

 Then move it to your preferred install folder for Pd and add it to the path.